babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 #### Removing the Stage Presets in v7

 Even though one of the most common things people do is use the Stage 0 preset, we plan to remove the stage presets in v7.
-We thought at first it would be convienent, that people would make their own unofficial ones anyway, or it might help with "JavaScript fatigue".
-It seems to cause more of an issue: people continue to copy/paste configs with out understanding what goes into a preset in the first place.
+We thought at first it would be convenient, that people would make their own unofficial ones anyway, or it might help with "JavaScript fatigue".
+It seems to cause more of an issue: people continue to copy/paste configs without understanding what goes into a preset in the first place.

 After all, seeing `"stage-0"` says nothing.
 My hope is that in making the decision to use proposal plugins explicit, people will have to learn what non-standard syntax they are opting into.
-More intentionality should lead to a better understanding of not just Babel but JavaScript the language and it's development instead of just it's usage.
+More intentionality should lead to a better understanding of not just Babel but JavaScript the language and its development instead of just it's usage.

 ### Publishing Non-standard Syntax

 As a library author, publishing non-standard syntax is setting our users up for possible inconsistencies, refactoring, and breakage of their projects.
 Because a TC39 proposal (even at Stage 3) has a possibility of changing, it means we will inevitability have to change the library code.
-A "new" proposal doesn't mean the idea is fixed or certain but rather that we collectively want explore the solution space.
+A "new" proposal doesn't mean the idea is fixed or certain but rather that we collectively want to explore the solution space.

-At least if we ship the compiled version, it will still work and the library maintainer can change the output so that it works the same as before.
-Shipping the uncompiled version means that anyone consuming a package will necessarily have to have a build step to use it, and will have to have the same configuration of Babel as us.
+At least if we ship the compiled version, it will still work, and the library maintainer can change the output so that it works the same as before.
+Shipping the uncompiled version means that anyone consuming a package will necessarily have to have a build step to use it and will have to have the same configuration of Babel as us.
 This is in the same bucket as using TS/JSX/Flow: we wouldn't expect consumers to configure the same compiler environment just because we used them.

 ### Conflating ESM and ES2015+